 The term “defer” refers to the fact that you wait to annuitize or take action on the annuity.
 Contrast that approach with an immediate annuity, which starts making payments more or less immediately after you purchase and fund the annuity.

 Once you start taking payments from an immediate annuity, it’s difficult or impossible to stop the process and get your money back.
-But with a deferred annuity, you wait—possibly forever—to annuitize your contract.
+But with a deferred annuity, you can wait—possibly forever—to annuitize your contract.

 Adding Money to Deferred Annuities

 Deferred annuities have an “accumulation phase,” which is the period of time before you annuitize (if ever).
 During that time, you can add funds to the account, assuming your insurance company and tax laws allow you to do so.
 For example, you might make lump-sum or monthly contributions to the account or just leave it alone.

-But it’s crucial to understand all of the rules related to adding funds.
+However, it’s crucial to understand all of the rules related to adding funds.
 For example, if the account is an IRA, be mindful of annual contribution limits and eligibility requirements for contributions.
 The 2020 annual contribution limit for IRAs is $6,000 ($7,000 if you're over age 50).